 Hiking is a great physical activity.
-You get to experience a good workout, relax and enjoy nature all at once.
+You get to experience a good workout, relax, and enjoy nature all at once.
 However, some careless behavior during your ascent can cause or worsen back pain.
-Here are some tips to help you avoid back pain on the trail:
+Here are some tips to help you avoid back pain while hiking on the trail:

 Don’t carry too much in your pack